cpprhtn/miniEDA/README.md

 ### Future Enhancements

-- **Advanced Analytics**: Adding machine learning and statistical analysis capabilities.
+- **Advanced Analytics**: Integration of machine learning and advanced statistical analysis features.
-- **Data Visualization**: Enhanced support for data visualization and dashboarding.
+- **Enhanced Data Visualization**: Development of advanced data visualization and dashboarding capabilities.
-- **Integration**: Connect with more data sources and storage solutions.
+- **Broader Integration**: Expansion to connect with additional data sources and storage solutions.

 ### Contact

-For more information or to report issues, please visit the [issues](https://github.com/cpprhtn/miniEDA/issues) page.
+For more information or to report issues, please visit the [issues](https://github.com/cpprhtn/miniEDA/issues) page or contact us directly.